Melba man arrested on murder charge after body found in desert

 BOISE - Idaho State Police said a Melba man has been arrested in connection with the death of another man whose body was found by hunters in the Bruneau desert area in Owyhee County.

-The Owyhee County Sheriff's Office said the body was found October 21.
+The Owyhee County Sheriff's Office said the body was found October 21 off Hot Springs Road, about 15 miles north of the Nevada border.

 MORE: Body found by hunters in Owyhee County desert